Davislyu/OrangeDepth/README.md

 - **VueUse Motion**: Offers a robust solution for managing animations and transitions within Vue.
 - **Vue Router**: Manages navigation within the application.

+## 🌐 Media and Attribution

+- Background videos are sourced from Pexels.
+- All images, icons, and logos were generated using OpenAI's DALL-E 3.

+-
 ## 🏃🏼 How to Run

 To launch OrangeDepth° locally, follow these steps: